Anth 280: The edge of anthropology

 How ethnographic writing responds to its subject

-The course examines the range of genres and techniques that anthropologists and others have used to convey the lived experience of other cultures.
-It examines the tension within the discipline between making these cultures comprehensible, respecting their difference and rendering them in a framework of theory.
-And it considers the aesthetic problems and ethical controversies that arise from writing at the limits of academic discourse.
-The genres addressed include classic field-based ethnographic monographs, travel narratives, historically-informed indigenous critiques of earlier ethnographies, reflexive accounts of the process of field work, journalistic reportage, and works of fiction.
-The course takes the form of close readings of outstanding examples, drawn mainly from accounts of societies in Africa and in South and Central America.
-These are set in context by representations in other media, oral and visual.
+The course examines the range of genres and techniques of representation that anthropologists—and anthropologically-aware writers—have used to convey the lived experience of other cultures—and their own.
+It contrasts the different styles of description and analysis that have been applied to particular societies, examining the tension within the discipline between making cultures comprehensible, respecting their difference, and rendering them in a framework of theory.
+Finally, it considers the aesthetic problems and ethical controversies that arise from writing at the outer limits of academic discourse.
+Genres addressed in the course include classic field-based ethnographic monographs, travel narratives, historically-informed indigenous critiques of earlier ethnographies, reflexive accounts of the process of field work, journalistic reportage, and works of fiction.
+The course takes the form of close readings of outstanding examples of this wealth of research and writing, drawn mainly from accounts of societies in Africa and the Americas.
+These are set in context by representations in other media, visual and oral.

 Texts to be discussed will be drawn from the following:

 Bronislaw Malinowski A Diary in the Strict Sense of the Term